jleon1992/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+A token is given when a user successfully logs in and is kept in localstorage for anytime that a user attempts to use the api it needs to authenticated.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Use a private route for content that needs to be protected.
+Use authentication that requires the correct token.

 - [ ] Describe how web servers work.

+I web server is an application that is being run on a server that is in charge of serving you data.
+It usually responds to different requests and urls.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+Create can be used with a post request
+Read can be used with a get request
+Update can be used with a put request and a Delete can be used with the delete method

 ## Project Set Up